soulmachines/smandroidkotlin/README.md

 If the `Persona` has the Content Awareness `FeatureFlag`  enabled in DDNA Studio, classes inheriting from `Content` can be added to the `Scene.getContentAwareness()`.
 When executing `ContentAwareness.syncContentAwareness()`, these coordinates will be sent to the `Persona`, and it will glance or move out of the way of content as appropriate.

 Content Awareness tracks three items: the App Window size, the Remote View frame, and an array of `Content`.
-When synchronizing on iOS, the absolute positions of each of these elements are sent through to the `Scene`, which informs the `Persona` where in relation to it's position the elements are.
+When synchronizing on Android, the absolute positions of each of these elements are sent through to the `Scene`, which informs the `Persona` where in relation to it's position the elements are.

 The SDK will automatically call `ContentAwareness.syncContentAwareness()` on orientation change.